 SaaS waste is doubling year-over-year.
-(Where companies buy apps that duplicate functionality of another app)
+(Where companies buy apps that duplicate the functionality of another app)

 With such SaaS growth, in terms of spending and churn, effective marketing is more important than ever to establish and secure a business's position in the marketplace.

-Why is SaaS marketing is different from traditional software marketing?
+Why is SaaS marketing different from traditional software marketing?

 Marketing a traditional, shrink-wrapped software product differs from SaaS marketing in several ways.
 With traditional, we have a physical product, the buyer 'owns something.'
 With SaaS, there's no physical product to photograph; the customer doesn't have anything in their hands after the sale, but there's one difference that's even more important.